mendhak/mendhak.github.io/posts/2024-01-09-automatic-hyperlink-selected-text-on-paste.md

 A really nice quality of life feature I've noticed in some applications is the ability to automatically hyperlink some selected text when pasting a URL over it.
 To be clear this isn't about automatically converting URLs in text into hyperlinks, rather when you have some text selected and you paste a URL over it, the text becomes a hyperlink to the URL just pasted.

 Here it is in action.
 Try selecting some text, then copy a URL, and paste it over the selected text.
-(This might require desktop browsers, not sure if it works on mobile)

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="VwRjVQd" data-user="mendhak" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/mendhak/pen/VwRjVQd">